package-for-laravel/new-project/readme.md

 My Laravel boot up framework that I use to scaffold projects.

+To create a new project with this framework, run the following command:

+`composer create-project package-for-laravel/new-project $1`

+Where `$1` is the folder name you'd like to install into.

 ## Development Notes

 For these, you can run `bin/dev/artisan` or `bin/dev/composer` if you're using the Docker configuration.